 When you first go to Crypto.com, it can be a little overwhelming to navigate through their site, especially for someone new to crypto.
 Crypto.com has so many features, by just going to the Crypto.com Exchange you have options such as; Markets, The Syndicate, Stake and Earn, Trading Area, and Supercharger.
 So where should you start?

-On the “Markets” tab, you’ll find information with all the trading pairs and markets available for trading.
+On the “Markets” tab, you’ll find information on all the trading pairs and markets available for trading.
 There are essentially 3 markets on Crypto.com which are Bitcoin (BTC), USD Tether (USDT) and the Crypto.com Coin (CRO).
 However, if you are looking for FIAT to crypto trading unfortunately this is not available.
 The Crypto.com exchange is crypto to crypto.
 Meaning that you’ll need to have crypto to get started and you cant actually deposit via bank transfer and buy bitcoin with GBP for example.

 However, there is a way around this, as you can deposit and buy crypto on the Crypto.com app using a bank transfer, debit or credit card and easily move that crypto over to the exchange.
 If you wanted to jump straight into trading you can do so from this section of the site by selecting your trading pair.